lilyzhai/housing-survey/README.md

 *W2020 MDST Project: a survey of housing in Ann Arbor, Michigan*

 ## Introduction
-Any student at the University of Michigan knows how much it sucks to find affordable housing on- or off-campus.
+Any student at the University of Michigan knows how difficult it is to find affordable housing on- or off-campus.
 While dorms are a convenient option, they are not necessarily affordable: the cheapest undergrad housing option, a triple, comes out to about [$9,910](https://housing.umich.edu/undergraduate-rates/), or about $1,200 per month.
-Thus, many people look off-campus for affordable possibilities.
-However, this search offers just as many, if not more, problems.
-Affordable housing is often either located in inconvenient locations or lack basic amenities, while locations close to campus tend to have exorbitant prices -- don't even get me started on some of the higher-end apartments! 🤯
+Looking off-campus offers just as many, if not more, problems.
+Affordable housing is often located in inconvenient locations, while locations close to campus tend to have exorbitant prices; don't even get me started on some of the higher-end apartments! 🤯

 If you're a student, grad or undergrad, you probably have a vested interest in improving the off-campus housing search.
-Even Ann Arbor townies might find some use in this project ⁠— housing trends around campus may be indicative of larger trends in the city at large.
+Even Ann Arbor townies might find some use in this project ⁠— housing trends around campus may be indicative of greater trends in the city at large.

 ## Description
 The goal of this project is to conduct a detailed analysis of the state of (student) housing in A2 today.
 Questions that we hope to answer include, but are not limited to:
-* Where is the "optimal" place to live, taking into account metrics such as price, room size, and location?
+* Where is the "optimal" place to live, taking into account features such as price, room size, and location?
+Can we come up with a metric for optimality?
-* What are the most desirable areas, and how can we predict a posting's "desirability"?
+* What are the most desirable areas, and (how) can we predict a posting's "desirability"?
-* What trends can we observe when we sort by area, number of bedrooms/bathrooms, and more?
+* What trends can we observe when we sort by various metrics or features?
 * What features are most predictive of the price?
 Any surprising insights?
 * **...and many more to be thought of!**

 This is an exploratory project, so feel free to bring up anything you would like answered or explored!
+The scope of this project is not yet set in stone.

 Join this project if you have any interest in the following:
 * web systems and scraping
 * data visualization
 * natural language processing
-* *machine learning - regression*
+* machine learning
+    - regression
+    - supervised learning
 * finding housing for next year, lol

 ## Goals